 May it be that, as David Brainerd, we would seek Father with the same consuming fervency and devotion!

-- Preparing Your Heart – learning steps for serving God in purity and obedience
+- Preparing Our Heart to Seek God – learning steps for serving God in purity and obedience

 - To This One Will I Look – three keys for pleasing God